Understanding LPS 1175 and EN1627-30:2011

 5. Product scope

-Ensuring the standard specified is appropriate to the type of product being testing is critical, with the techniques a criminal may use to overcome a product covered.
-Tests conducted to LPS 1175 include attacks aimed at undermining the product’s integrity; including electric, electronic and electromagnetic systems where components are not suitably protected.
-This is not considered as part of the scope of evaluation within the EN1627-30:2011 standard.
-In some instances focusing on this area of the product can be a far more effective route for intruders to gain entry than attacking the glazing.
+Ensuring the standard specified is appropriate to the type of product being tested is critical, with the techniques a criminal may use to overcome a product covered.
+Tests conducted on LPS 1175 include attacks aimed at undermining the product’s integrity, including electric, electronic and electromagnetic systems where components are not suitably protected.
+This is not considered part of the scope of evaluation within the EN1627-30:2011 standard.
+In some instances focusing on this product area can be a far more effective route for intruders to gain entry than attacking the glazing.

 6. Attack ready

 This is a fundamental difference between EN1627-30:2011 and LPS 1175.
-That’s because the former only assesses a Revolving Door or Security Portals’ resistance to forced entry when the product is fully closed, and all locks are engaged for example in night mode.
-Conversely, LPS 1175 evaluates their resistance to forced entry when alternative locks are engaged, such as daytime and night time locking modes.
-As you would expect, our LPS 1175 Issue 8 Rev 190 Revolving Doors and Security Portals are attack ready whatever time of day; no need for intervention by a security team to resist LPS 1175 forced entry – they are attack ready.
+That’s because the former only assesses a Revolving Door or Security Portals’ resistance to forced entry when the product is fully closed and all locks are engaged, for example, in night mode.
+Conversely, LPS 1175 evaluates their resistance to forced entry when alternative locks are engaged, such as daytime and nighttime locking modes.
+As you would expect, our LPS 1175 Issue 8 Rev 190 Revolving Doors and Security Portals are attack ready whatever time of day; there is no need for intervention by a security team to resist LPS 1175 forced entry – they are attack ready.

-When specifying Revolving Doors and Security Portals to either LPS 1175 or EN1627-30:2011 it’s worth selecting those from an independent recognised, third-party approval body.
+When specifying Revolving Doors and Security Portals to either LPS 1175 or EN1627-30:2011, it’s worth selecting those from an independent recognised, third-party approval body.
 This ensures that the products will perform exactly as those tested.
-For example third party certification issued by LPCB is based on a combination of testing and ongoing surveillance audits, so you know that high standards will be maintained.
-Furthermore physical security tests are conducted to recognised test criteria and that the test results assigned are based on actual manual attack testing
+For example, third-party certification issued by LPCB is based on a combination of testing and ongoing surveillance audits, so you know that high standards will be maintained.
+For further information on the differences between both standards, download the full whitepaper and read direct contributions from BRE and Cornerstone GRG.